fylgja/stylelint-config/order/README.md

 Still working out the best position for it.
 For now where using the default order used by Chrome and Firefox.

-Another reason is that the `display` propery can have the value `list-item`.
+Another reason is that the `display` property can have the value `list-item`.

-_Suggetions are welcome_
+_Suggestions are welcome_

 </details>